 - Add a configuration option to disable processing for automatic indexing (= filling the internal buffer) on flush.
 Like I said, this cannot be the default, because it would break other use cases (loop with periodic flush + clear, in particular).

 - Add a way to register hooks to be executed before we perform processing for automatic indexing (= before we fill the internal buffer).
-Then you could perform you refreshes in that hook, and when
+Then you could perform you refreshes in that hook.

 Solution #1 is much (much) simpler to implement has the potential to impact lots of things, so it would be a nightmare to test properly.
 It would also mean that when you use this configuration option, you can’t use the “loop with periodic flush + clear” pattern.